pgspider/sqlite_fdw/README.md

 stored in SQLite, only [`PRAGMA encoding;`](https://www.sqlite.org/pragma.html#pragma_encoding) with UTF-only values (`UTF-8`, `UTF-16`, `UTF-16le`, `UTF-16be`).
 [SQLite text output function](https://www.sqlite.org/c3ref/column_blob.html) guarantees UTF-8 encoding.

 When `sqlite_fdw` connects to a SQLite, all strings are interpreted acording the PostgreSQL database's server encoding.
 It's not a problem if your PostgreSQL database encoding belongs to Unicode family.
 Otherewise interpretation transformation problems can occur.
-Some unproper for PostgreSQL database encoding characters will be replaced to default 'no such character' character or there will error like `character with byte sequence 0x** in encoding "UTF8" has no equivalent in encoding "**"`.
+Some unproper for PostgreSQL database encoding characters will cause error like `character with byte sequence 0x** in encoding "UTF8" has no equivalent in encoding "**"`.

 Character case functions such as `upper`, `lower` and other are not pushed down because they does not work with Unicode character in SQLite.